 Sadly, domestic violence in Australia is all too common.
-According to the latest statistics released by DVConnect:
+According to the latest Australian Domestic Violence statistics.

-- 1 in 4 women have experienced emotional abuse by a current or former partner;
+- Since the age of 15, 1 in 4 women has experienced emotional abuse by a current or former partner

-- 1 in 5 women have experienced sexual violence;
+- Since the age of 15, 1 in 4 women has experienced sexual violence

-- 1 in 19 Australian men have experienced physical abuse at the hands of a current or former partner.
+- 1 in 19 Australian men has experienced physical abuse at the hands of a current or former intimate partner

 Here, we’ll discuss how domestic violence is defined, the types of applications you can make to protect yourself and how we hope to assist those that have been affected by family and/or domestic violence.